 Costa Rica Health Insurance for Expats

-If you are instead seeking coverage for a longer period of time, intent to become a resident, preventative care or treatment for a pre-existing condition, then you could consider paying into the public or private health system.
-There are two options when it comes to choosing health insurance in Costa Rica as a resident:
+If you are instead seeking health coverage for a longer period of time, intend to become a resident, or are seeking preventative care or treatment for a pre-existing condition, then you could consider paying into the public or private health system.
+There are two options when it comes to choosing medical insurance in Costa Rica as a resident:

 Public Health Insurance

-This universal, government-run health care option is much more affordable compared the United States.
-If you aren’t a citizen, but living in Costa Rica, you can pay low monthly fees to receive free health care if you live in specific residence programs.
+This universal, Costa Rica government-run health care option is much more affordable compared to the United States.
+If you aren’t a citizen but are living in Costa Rica, you can pay low monthly fees to receive free medical benefits if you live in specific residence programs.
 In fact, if you are applying for residency, it is required you apply for the public health care system.

 Private Health Insurance

-This second option is available at a higher rate, but still quite affordable compared to private health insurance in the United States.
-You’ll be glad to know there are three private hospitals you can receive care at when paying for private health insurance.
-This option could cut wait times significantly, especially if you are needing any testing.
+This second option is available at a higher rate, but still quite affordable compared to private medical insurance in the United States.
+You’ll be glad to know there are three private hospitals you can receive care at when paying for private medical insurance.
+This option could cut wait times significantly, especially if you are needing any testing in Costa Rica.

-The other perk is that many doctors work in the public and private sector, so you can get a prescription written by a doctor at a private medical facility, but have them write it for a public health care pharmacy so there’s no cost to you.
+The other perk is that many doctors work in the public and private sector, so you can get a prescription written by a doctor at a private medical facility, but have them write it for a public pharmacy so there’s no cost to you.
 If you are looking for travel medical insurance for Costa Rica, keep reading below.

-If you’re looking for coverage specifically if you were to contract the coronavirus while on your trip, you’ll be happy to know your travel insurance will likely cover it.
-As COVID-19 case numbers increase, more and more countries are requiring insurance purchased to cover the hospital expenses if you were to contract the virus.
+If you’re looking for travel insurance to Costa Rica specifically if you were to contract the coronavirus while on your trip, you’ll be happy to know your travel insurance will likely cover it.
 Most travel insurance providers are treating COVID-19 as any other illness, meaning hospital and treatment expenses are likely to be covered.
-Also, if you were to fall ill before your trip, the Trip Cancellation benefit could apply and reimburse you of your non-refundable trip expenses.
+Also, if you were to fall ill before your trip, the Trip Cancellation benefit could apply and reimburse you for your non-refundable trip expenses.
 If you have concerns about border closures, travel advisories, or fear of travel, purchasing a policy with Cancel for Any Reason insurance would allow greater flexibility to cancel your trip than the standard Trip Cancellation benefit.

 Adventure Sports Insurance Coverage

-In case something goes awry, it’s best to manage the risk by purchasing a travel insurance policy that includes what’s called a “Hazadous Sports Rider“.
-Usually, adventurous activities are excluded from insurance coverage, but by buying this add-on coverage, you’ll still be covered for any urgent medical care you need if you were to get hurt.
+In case something goes awry, it’s best to manage the risk by purchasing a travel insurance policy that includes what’s called a “Hazardous Sports Rider“.
+Usually, adventurous activities are excluded from insurance policies, but by buying this travel insurance add-on, you’ll still be covered for any urgent medical care you need if you were to get hurt.
 Make sure you purchase this sooner, rather than later –this type of upgrade must be purchased soon after your first deposit or payment towards your trip.